jina-ai/langchain-serve/examples/directory/README.md

-## Deploy endpoints from different files at a time
+## Deploy endpoints from different files

 lc-serve also allows you to deploy endpoints from different files at a time.
 This is useful when you want to deploy endpoints from different files at a time.